31 Brilliant Christmas Decor Ideas for Living Room

 15. Christmas village displays on shelves

-Add those irresistible miniature streetlamps-they glow softly with battery tea lights or micro-LEDs, instantly upping the cozy factor.
-For extra nostalgia, place a mirror as a “pond” on one shelf, then arrange tiny ice-skater figurines gliding around.
-Tuck in some pine branches and battery-operated micro lights at the back, it creates a magical woodland effect without any mess.
+Add those irresistible little miniature street lamps (they glow softly with battery tea lights or micro-LEDs), instantly cranking up the cozy factor.
+For extra nostalgia, you can place a mirror as a “pond” on one of the shelves and arrange tiny ice-skater figurines “gliding” around the pond.

-The best part: you can customize your village every year, swapping in new houses or scenes as your collection grows-kids and guests always want to peek at what’s new.
+Tuck in some pine branches and battery-operated micro lights at the back, and you will create a magical woodland effect without the mess.
+The best part of a Christmas village is that you can customize it every year and swap in new houses or scenes as your collection grows, kids and guests always love to peek at what’s new.

 16. Ribbon-wrapped vases with winter branches